Josmi27/Computer_Networking-Key_Value_Storage_System/README.md

 # Computer_Networking-Key_Value_Storage_System
-This project introduces the concept of client/server architecture and caching.
+This project introduces the concept of client/server architecture and caching!

 A web and proxy server is created that stores and retrieves key-value pairs using socket programming interface.
 The server only permits commands such as 'GET', 'PUT' and 'DUMP' in the request field, followed by the key and value stored.